Dog Found Abandoned Inside Backpack On West Roxbury Street

 “It was so odd to find a backpack close to the sidewalk but seemingly intentionally hidden underneath a bush—so I felt compelled to investigate,” said DesJardins.
 “As I got closer I could see that something was moving inside the bag—I immediately loosened the zipper and was shocked to find a startled, chocolate brown Pomeranian staring back at me.”

-The dog, which rescuers named Jan, had a dangerously low body temperature.
+The dog, which rescuers named Jan, had a dangerously low body temperature and likely spend at least one night in the bag.
 Staff members warmed her up using heated blankets and Jan is recovering.

 “It’s always shocking to imagine someone leaving a defenseless animal outside and trapped in such a way,” said MSPCA shelter operations coordinator Corinne Bourgoin.
 “Had Andrea not gotten her to us it’s very possible she would have died inside that bag.”